Counselling for adults in Chester, Cheshire. Online nationwide

-Supporting clients who are grieving the loss of a pet
+Supporting individuals with the loss of their pet

-I have always had a deep connection with animals, and they are truly a part of my family.
+I have always loved and cared deeply for animals, all of them, domestic and those in the wild.
+I have always had dogs and cats around me and in my youth my weekends were spent helping on small holdings, riding and caring for horses.
 My animals mean the world to me, giving me love, companionship, and comfort, especially during the most challenging moments of my life.
 Their presence in my home brings me peace, but losing them has been one of the most painful experiences I’ve ever faced.
 I know the heartbreak of having to make difficult decisions and say goodbye to a beloved pet.

-There have been times when my grief wasn’t understood by others, and I was left feeling isolated and alone in my sadness.
+Often I have felt my grief wasn’t understood by others, and I was left feeling isolated and alone in my sadness.
 This is why I’m so passionate about providing support to those going through the loss of an animal.
-I don’t want anyone to feel the loneliness that I experienced.
+I don’t want anyone to feel alone in their grief.

 For my master’s research, I chose to focus on pet bereavement and how counselling can help people through this deep loss.
 I also wanted to raise awareness among professionals about the importance of offering support for pet bereavement.
 I am fully committed to offering compassionate care and continually developing my skills to provide the best support possible for those grieving their animal companions.